Patch Acceptance Process

 - Discuss your plan and design, and get agreement on a GitHub issue or our mailing list.

 - Prepare a git commit that implements the feature.
-Don’t forget to add tests.
+Don’t forget to add tests and update the documentation.

 - Ensure you’ve signed a Contributor License Agreement.